NickPattas/website/content/posts/_index.md

 ---

-Breakdowns and thoughts on my projects and experiments.
+Breakdowns and thoughts on my projects and experimentations.